How to use our calculator

-The calculator in the right-hand column of this page will help you work out the real value of your gold.
+The calculator on this page will help you calculate the real value of your gold.
 Pricing is based on the current 'spot price', which fluctuates during normal trading hours.

 You'll need to know two pieces of information to work out the value of your gold: